mhoc/restful/README.md

 The exception to this rule is when writing terminal path fragments which may refer to single fields on a resource.
 For example:

-- `GET /users/123/roles` is entirely plural and makes sense, because a user can have multiple roles.
+- `GET /users/123/roles` makes sense, because a user can have multiple roles.
-- `GET /users/123/birthday` mixes singular and plural, but still makes sense because a user may only have one birthday.
+- `GET /users/123/birthday` terminates with a singular noun, but still makes sense because a user may only have one birthday.

 This example is contrived, and wouldn't exist in a real API, because most fields which make sense to be singular would make the most sense to simply be returned on the e.g. `GET /users/123` response object.
-But, it can happen (for example: imagine if the `birthday` field, in this example, often contains an extremely large amount of data).
+But, it can happen; for example: imagine if the `birthday` field, in this example, often contains an extremely large amount of data such that we don't want to bundle it into the overall `user` object for performance reasons.

 ## Listing versus Fetching